Re-examining the role of Drosophila Sas-4 in centrosome assembly using two-colour-3D-SIM FRAP.

 MetadataShow full item record

-Centrosomes have many important functions and comprise a "mother" and “daughter” centriole surrounded by Pericentriolar Material (PCM).
-The mother centriole recruits and organises the PCM and templates the formation of the "daughter" centriole.
-It has been reported that several important Drosophila PCM-organising proteins are recruited to centrioles from the cytosol as part of large cytoplasmic "S-CAP" complexes that contain the centriole protein Sas-4.
-In a previous paper we showed that one of these proteins, Cnn, and another key PCM-organising protein, Spd-2, are recruited around the mother centriole before spreading outwards to form a scaffold that supports mitotic PCM assembly; the recruitment of Cnn and Spd-2 is dependent on another S-CAP protein, Asl.
+Centrosomes have many important functions and comprise a 'mother' and 'daughter' centriole surrounded by pericentriolar material (PCM).
+The mother centriole recruits and organises the PCM and templates the formation of the daughter centriole.
+It has been reported that several important Drosophila PCM-organising proteins are recruited to centrioles from the cytosol as part of large cytoplasmic 'S-CAP' complexes that contain the centriole protein Sas-4.
+In a previous paper (Conduit et al., 2014b) we showed that one of these proteins, Cnn, and another key PCM-organising protein, Spd-2, are recruited around the mother centriole before spreading outwards to form a scaffold that supports mitotic PCM assembly; the recruitment of Cnn and Spd-2 is dependent on another S-CAP protein, Asl.
 We show here, however, that Cnn, Spd-2 and Asl are not recruited to the mother centriole as part of a complex with Sas-4.
 Thus, PCM recruitment in fly embryos does not appear to require cytosolic S-CAP complexes.

 PTC was supported by a Sir Henry Dale Fellowship jointly funded by the Wellcome Trust and the Royal Society (105653/Z/14/Z) and by an Issac Newton Trust Research Grant from the University of Cambridge awarded to TTW (RG78799).
 AW, ZN and JWR were supported by a Senior Investigator Award awarded to JWR and funded by the Wellcome Trust (104575/Z/14/Z).
 The OMX microscope used in this study is part of the Oxford Micron Advanced Bioimaging Unit supported by a Wellcome Trust Strategic Award (091911).